Temmler: History

-2007 The acquisition of three European production sites (Germany, Ireland, Italy) from the Japanese pharmaceutical company Astellas on January 1 led to the formation of the Temmler Group, considerably extending production capacities and technological possibilities.
+In 2007, the acquisition of three European production sites (Germany, Ireland, Italy) from the Japanese pharmaceutical company Astellas on 1 January led to the formation of the Temmler Group, considerably extending production capacities and technological possibilities.

 The Temmler Group acquires two further production sites in Feldkirchen and Bruckmühl.

-In 2008, with the acquisition of the SwissCo group, based in Sisseln, Switzerland, the Temmler group further develops its competence in the processing of moisture sensitive active substances.
+In 2008, with the acquisition of the SwissCo group, based in Sisseln, Switzerland, the Temmler group further developed its competence in the processing of moisture sensitive active substances.
 The production of effervescent tablets is the chief work of SwissCo.

-Today Temmler is one of the leading contract manufacturers in the pharmaceutical industry.

-In 2012, Temmler's production facility acquired by Aenova and Temmler's neurology products with the commercial infrastructure and pipeline acquired by major pharma Lupin Limited.
+In 2012, Temmler's production facility was acquired by Aenova and Temmler's neurology products with the commercial infrastructure and pipeline being acquired by major pharmaceutical company Lupin Limited.